 Then I started to become a minimalist and my perception of things changed.
 I bought a lot less clothes or things for home but I didn’t really see the difference until I looked seriously into my spendings.

 There was one thing that make me realize that I overspent my money.
 It’s when I sold my clothes or old smartphones, computers and so on.
 I’ve realized how much money I spent on them and how much money I sold them for… And it really made me sick!

 The first time I heard about financial independence was on a YouTube video.
-It was the first time that I heard the F.I.R.E expression (Financial Independent Retirement Early) and I have to admit that retire early is something that seduced me right away!
+It was the first time that I heard the F.I.R.E expression (Financial Independent Retirement Early) and I have to admit that retiring early is something that seduced me right away!
 Ahah!

 I read a lot of blog posts about it and the number one book to read when you’re interested in the FIRE movement is Your Money or Your Life.
 I devoured this book!
 It really opened my eyes to the hours that I spend on my work and how I spend my money, even on holidays!
 I realized that during vacations we were mostly aiming to rest and relax far from work, not really aiming to explore a new country.

 It’s been two months since I started paying attention to my spendings and my mindset about it has changed.
 I now save 3 times more money each month!